Tropical Storm Washi: International aid and assistance

 The Australian government provided A$1 million (US$1.01 million) in financial aid.
 The Danish government provided 300,000 DKK (US$53,000) in emergency funds for relief items such as food, water, sanitation materials, mattresses and blankets.
 The European Commission allocated €3 million ($3.9 million) to provide emergency relief to tens of thousands of people affected by the storm.
 The French Government provided €50,000 (US$65,000) in emergency funds.
 The Government of Indonesia provided $50,000 in financial aid and offered to send search and rescue teams and medical teams.
 The Japanese government provided 25 million yen (US$320,000) worth of relief goods, such as water tanks and generators, for victims of the storm.

 The Government of Malaysia provided $100,000 in financial assistance for relief and rehabilitation.
 The Chinese government provided $1.1 million in financial aid.
 The Government of Singapore provided S$50,000 (US$39,000) in funds and S$27,800 (US$22,000) worth of relief goods.
 The Government of South Korea provided $500,000 in financial aid.
-Six members of the Swiss Humanitarian Aid Unit were sent to Mindanao to ensure access to clean drinking water.The British Red Cross provided £140,000 (US$220,000) in funds to support relief efforts.
+Six members of the Swiss Humanitarian Aid Unit were sent to Mindanao to ensure access to clean drinking water.
+The British Red Cross provided £140,000 (US$220,000) in funds to support relief efforts.

 On December 21, the United Nations Emergency Relief Agency released $3 million in funds to improve water and sanitation.
 On December 22, the United Nations Department of Humanitarian Affairs announced a plan to raise $26.8 million in aid for victims of Severe Tropical Storm Washi.
 United Nations Secretary-General Ban Ki-moon sympathized with the Philippine Government and stated "the [United Nations] would extend whatever help is needed by those who were affected by the disaster."
 The United Nations High Commissioner for Refugees also pledged to send 42 metric tons of aid to the country.
 The United Nations Children's Fund also appealed for $4.2 million to be sent to the Philippines.

 The United States provided $100,000 in funds to support relief efforts.
 The country's ambassador, Harry K. Thomas Jr., expressed his "heartfelt condolences and sympathies" to those affected by the storm.
 Immediate assistance was to be provided by the United States Agency for International Development's Office of Foreign Disaster Assistance.
 Non-food items such as hygiene kits, water purification tablets, and containers were to be sent to the Philippines.

 Retirement

 Due to its high death toll, PAGASA announced that the name, Sendong, would be retired from their tropical cyclone naming lists.
-It was replaced with Sarah for the 2015 typhoon season.
+It was replaced with Sarah from the 2015 season.
+However, due to the limited number of typhoons that entered PAR, the name wasn't used and instead was first used in the 2019 season.

 In February 2012, the ESCAP/WMO Typhoon Committee announced that Washi would also be retired from its naming lists and was replaced with the name Hato.